rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 If we cannot afford to lose messages and/or have downtime of our consumer service then we should make the queue highly available.
 Take a look at [Application with highly available subscriptions](#Application-with-highly-available-subscriptions).

+### :white_check_mark: Highly available consumer will not lose messages

+The queue is highly available therefore consumers can still receive messages even when the master/leader node goes down.
+And producers can also continue delivering messages to the queues.

 <br/>
 <br/>